veensy/MbsPhoto/README.md

 # MbsPhoto
-This is Website with back office to update your front  (in progress)
+This is a Website with back office to update the front  (in progress)